MTG/andalusian-corpus-notebooks/README.md

 This would install a docker image (first time, it would download the image of size ~2Gb) and provide a web link (http://0.0.0.0:8888).
 Clicking or copy-pasting this link to a browser, one can access ipython notebooks (Windows users: http://{YourIPaddress}:8888).
 The password required is *mir*.

 Then, you can access the notebooks from the browser and run them.
 All the notebooks contain their user guides.
+The use of Dunya data and metadata required the registration to [Dunya](http://dunya.compmusic.upf.edu/).
+After the registration, a personal token is provided.
+This token has to be inserted in the "constant.py" file in the "utilities" directory.

 #### NB: the computation of the data and metadata can require a couple of days.
 For this reason, the nawba recognition experiment includes a zip file with the necessary pre-computed files.